 Please note this guideline closed for consultation on 16 November 2021.
-We are expecting the final guideline to be published later this year.
+We are expecting the final guideline to be published in 2022.

 A new medical guideline has been released for consultation by the Royal College of Obstetricians and Gynaecologists, bringing together all the available evidence on possible risks and causes of recurrent miscarriage, potential treatment options, management of subsequent pregnancies and best practice in supportive care.